Habitat

 The fallen tops create thick, horizontal cover that deer love for bedding.
 The trees that stay alive continue producing leaves and browse at deer height.
 And the opened canopy lets sunlight reach the forest floor, stimulating new growth.

 Hinge cutting is dangerous.
 Trees under tension can spring back.
 Partially cut trees are unpredictable.
-Always wear chaps, helmet with face screen, and hearing protection.
+Always wear chaps, helmet with face screen, and hearing protection — see our full chainsaw safety gear guide for what you need.
 Never cut alone.
 If you're not comfortable with a chainsaw, hire a professional or learn from someone experienced first.

 Why Deer Love Hinge Cuts